Easy Chocolate Crispy Peanut Butter Balls (Honey Sweetened, Dairy Free)

 Cutting crispy chocolate peanut butter balls

-So what makes these crispy peanut butter balls healthier?
+So what makes these crispy peanut butter balls healthier than normal peanut butter balls?

 • Organic brown rice cereal (aka, rice krispies).

-• Natural peanut butter containing just peanuts and salt.
+• Natural “old fashioned” peanut butter – the kind that contains just peanuts and salt.

 • Refined coconut oil – refined to not flavor the candy with coconut – butter is also real-food healthy, but if you’re trying to avoid dairy, go with the coconut oil.

-• Honey - only 1/3 cup for three dozen candies!
+• Honey – preferably a raw honey (and there’s only 1/3 cup for three dozen balls!).

-TIP #2: a commenter mentioned that anyone wanting to make candies without any refined sugar can use a stevia sweetened chocolate like these Lily's Dark Chocolate Chips.
+TIP #2: If you’d like to make the candies without any refined sugar, you can use a stevia sweetened chocolate like these Lily’s Dark Chocolate Chips. (though the main sweetener in this is erythritol, which leaves an aftertaste and is proving to have issues of it’s own.)

 Do I have to add the crispy cereal?